-8.8.4 Explanation of the consent supervision and monitoring charge consent, these consents are classified as non-standard.
-Their compliance requirements are determined at the time the consent is granted.
+8.8.4 Explanation of the consent supervision and monitoring charge

 Most permits to use coastal water or for recreational purposes are charged on a one-off basis.
 They receive an initial inspection when they are set up and are charged a compliance monitoring charge and customer service charge.
 They incur no charges after that.